-I'm a freelance developer from Barcelona currently working for Unit9 / London and Connection Darts, specialized in realtime, multimedia, graphics and game applications.
+I'm a programmer from Barcelona specialized in realtime, multimedia, graphics and game applications.

 Here you'll find some of my works!

-Find Your Way to Oz is a Chrome experiment based on Disney’s upcoming movie “Oz The Great and Powerful.” made by Unit9.
+Find Your Way to Oz is a Chrome experiment based on Disney’s upcoming movie “Oz The Great and Powerful.” made by Unit9, where I collaborated doing some shader and scene compositing work.

 Floralia is the first videogame by Kenshō, a little “just for fun” company created by old demoscene buddy Jorge Fuentes and me.
 It’s a puzzle game for Apple iPhone devices.
 We wanted to create an artistic and relaxing game while having fun making it.
 Guest music by Pitx.